-Morgan Barney graduated in May 2018 as a Maclellan Scholar from Covenant College with her Bachelor’s degree in International Studies.
+Morgan Barney graduated as a Maclellan Scholar from Covenant College in May 2018 with her Bachelor’s degree in International Studies.
 Prior to her time at Covenant, she co-founded the nonprofit Save Our Sisters (SOS).
-Save Our Sisters has allowed her to raise over $45,000 to assist trafficking victims, travel to Moldova six times, speak for audiences such as members of the N.C.
+Her experience with Save Our Sisters allowed her to raise over $45,000 to assist trafficking victims, travel to Moldova six times, speak for audiences such as members of the N.C.
 Supreme Court, and co-author the book Save Our Sisters.

 In the spring of 2017, Morgan studied abroad in Granada, Spain in the Centro de Lenguas Modernas at the University of Granada.
 Her classes were taught exclusively in Spanish, which allowed her to increase in language fluency as well as cultural adeptness.
 Her time in Spain proved to be highly formative as she expanded her scope of political science, language, and culture in an international setting.

 Morgan also worked as a research assistant to Dr. Cale Horne for her final two years at Covenant.
 She assisted the department through various research projects such as coding for PKAT, the Peacekeeper Attribute Project.
-She continues to remain involved with PKAT as she is currently co-authoring a paper using the PKAT dataset with Dr. Horne.
+She continues to remain involved with PKAT as she recently co-authored an article published in the academic journal International Migration with Dr. Horne.

-Using a blend of qualitative and quantitative methods, Morgan desires to research human rights, specifically the externalities which effect the repatriation process of vulnerable populations.
-Her region of interest is Eastern Europe, particularly the nation of Moldova.
-Morgan seeks to expand her undergraduate research in which she explored the effects of public opinion on repatriating sex trafficking victims in southern Moldova through her time studying comparative politics at UGA.
+Using a blend of qualitative and quantitative methods, Morgan desires to research human rights, specifically the interaction between international NGOs and respect of law in the developing world.
+Her region of interest is Eastern Europe.
+Morgan seeks to expand her undergraduate research in which she explored the effects of public opinion on repatriating sex trafficking victims into her study of international NGOS as a whole.